elastic/search-ui/CONTRIBUTING.md

 - `/packages` - Contains publishable search-ui npm packages.
 - `/examples` - Contains non-publishable examples of search-ui usage.
-They are declared as "packages" in `lerna.json` so that `npx lerna bootstrap` will automatically wire up the examples to local dependencies.
+They are declared as "packages" in `lerna.json` so that yarn workspaces will automatically wire up the examples to local dependencies.

 Because all examples are declared as "private", when running lerna commands other than bootstrap, (like `publish` and `test`), the `--no-private` flag should be appended.